faisalinfinity/Mediagenix-main-/Readme.md

-Welcome to my Project Mediagenix
+# Welcome to my Project Mediagenix
  This project is the Clone of Buffer.com ,which is a Social media Management website.
+ This is an Individual project built within 5-days.

+ # Tech Stack
+  # React
+  # Chakra-UI
+  # Firebase for Google Auth
+  # Dropzone for Uploading Post
+  # React-Router-Dom

 # Deployed Link
 https://mediagenix.netlify.app/